Ilozuluchris/MyGitConfig/README.md

     - This adds a new git client using the arguments supplied

  **NOTE:All commands take in two optional arguments `--configfilein` and `--configfileout`.
-These arguments are paths to json files used for reading and saving git credentials.They both default to the file `~/.gitclients_credentials.json`.
+These arguments are paths to json files used for reading and saving git credentials respectively.They both default to the file `~/.gitclients_credentials.json`.
 If any the files passed in does not exist they are created**